 QuES&T established functional spaces based either on physical barriers (i.e., walls, doors, etc.) or homogeneity of material.
-Within each functional space identified, a visual inspection was performed using reasonable care and judgment, to identify and assess location, quantity, friability, and condition of all accessible installed ACM building materials observed at the affected portion of the building/structure.
+Within each functional space identified, a visual inspection was performed using reasonable care and judgment, to identify and assess location, quantity, friability, and/or condition, as applicable, of all accessible installed building materials observed at the affected portion of the building/structure.